Composition Program

 Room And Board (Full Session)—

 Scholarships, Work Study, and Resident Advisor (RA) positions are available.
-Those awarded a work-study or RA position will be required to attend the festival a day early for orientation.
 All three options may be selected during the application process.

 FULL SESSION